aichallenge/aichallenge/ants/bots/common_lisp/README.md

 Run `bin/run-ants-bot.sbcl` and paste the sample input from the [Ants Game Specification](http://github.com/aichallenge/aichallenge/wiki/Ants-Game-Specification).

-There are also a few initial unit tests which can be run by issueing `bin/run-tests.sh`.
+There are also a few initial unit tests which can be run by issuing `bin/run-tests.sh`.